paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 Subsec. (j).
 Pub.
 L. 87–781, § 103(a), added subsec. (j).

 1960—Subsec. (g).
 Pub.
 L. 86–507 inserted “or by certified mail” after “registered mail”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–37, div.
+F, title V, § 6510, Nov.
+12, 2025, 139 Stat.
+648, provided that: “The amendments made by this title [amending this section and sections 355h, 379j–71, 379j–72, and 379j–73 of this title] shall take effect on October 1, 2025, or the date of the enactment of this Act [Nov.
+12, 2025], whichever is later, except that fees under part 10 of subchapter C of chapter VII of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
+379j–71](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379j-71) et seq.) shall be assessed beginning October 1, 2025, regardless of the date of the enactment of this Act.”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–328, div.
 FF, title III, § 3602(c), Dec.
 29, 2022, 136 Stat.
 5863, provided that: “Sections 505(z) and 520(g)(9) of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 355(z)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355/z&num=0&edition=prelim), 360j(g)(9)], as added by section 3601, shall apply only with respect to clinical investigations for which enrollment commences after the date that is 180 days after the publication of final guidance required under this section [see section 3602(a), (b) of Pub.
 L. 117–328, set out below].”